 Geostatistical Methods for Geological Modeling and Hydrogeology with Isatis

-Get acquainted with Geostatistics essential concepts for the characterization of natural resources and their heterogeneities
+Get acquainted with Geostatistics essential concepts for subsurface modeling

 Methodological presentations followed by practical computer exercises on real data sets using Isatis.
 Focus is made on the illustrations and the application of the presented concepts.
 Half of the course is dedicated to practical computer exercises in order to reinforce the previously presented theoretical notions.